pippinbarr/cart263-2019/slides/jquery/jquery.md

 ???

 - This is just a small example to show the basic premise of retrieving elements on a page and manipulating them in some way, as well as listening to events
+- It does contain a bunch of the key elements here, notably:
+  - Setting up code to run once the page has loaded
+  - Accessing specific elements on the page (by id, by tag name)
+  - Changing the content of elements on the page (via innerText)
+  - Adding an event listener to an element (with addEventListener)
+  - Writing event handler functions (like reactionClicked) that deal with the specific element targeted (via e.target)

 ---